IgnisDa/ryot/docs/content/deployment.md

 4. Click on the newly created service and go to the "Variables" section.
 Click on "New Variable" and then "Add Reference".
 Click on "Add".
 5. Go to the "Settings" tab and then click on "Generate Domain".
+6. Optionally, you can set the [healthcheck](https://docs.railway.app/deploy/healthchecks) path to `/config`.

 ## Dokku